Almapi/shopware-docker-workflow-to-aws/README.md

 # shopware-docker-workflow-to-aws

 ## What is this project about?
 This is not a project to develop something.
-I have created it to get the idea of a Workflow for Docker images, development, CI/CD and deployment
+I have created it, to get the idea or inspiration of a Workflow for Docker images, development, CI/CD and deployment

 ## In Short
-The operations team creates the docker container out of the production necessary requierements.
+The operations team creates a *base image* docker image with the production necessary requirements.
-The developer team develop works exactly with the *base image* + DEV ENV Variables
+The developer team develop works with the *base image* + DEV ENV Variables

-The ready for deployment production container is the combination of
+The production ready container is the combination of the following:
  - *base image*
  - PROD ENV Variables
- - code from the development
+ - code from the development out of the "app" folder

 ## Rules for the *base image*
-- It consists of a **official** docker hub container ([npm](https://hub.docker.com/_/node)[nginx](https://hub.docker.com/_/nginx), [php](https://hub.docker.com/_/php), [Apache](https://hub.docker.com/_/httpd))
+- It **always** consists of a **official** docker hub container ([npm](https://hub.docker.com/_/node)[nginx](https://hub.docker.com/_/nginx), [php](https://hub.docker.com/_/php), [Apache](https://hub.docker.com/_/httpd))
+- Never use the **latest** tag from docker hub
-- Customize the image and upload it to a private docker repository
+- Operation can customize this image and upload it to a private docker repository
-- Even if there are zero changes in the image, upload it to a private docker repository
+- Even if there are zero changes in the image it is get uploaded to a private docker repository

 ## "app" folder
-It contains all project files, buisness logic and requiered for deployments.
+It contains all project files and the buisness logic.
 No app related code should be in the root directory

+## config folder (recommended)
+Create a config folder for you specific configs.
+Try to separate the prod, stage and dev configs and get a better overview.

 ### The complete Workflow

-### Process of changes in a Base Image (e.g a new php module is necessary or updates in the nginx are necessary)
+### Process of changes in a Base Image (e.g a new php module is necessary or updates in the nginx configs are necessary)
-  1. Download a *base (nginx/php) image* from docker
+  1. Download official (nginx/php) image from docker
-  2. Customize this image for your specific requirements and the specific project
+  2. Customize this image for your specific requirements and the specific project (e.g Dockerfile changes FROM nginx:1.19.10 *to* FROM nginx:1.20.0)
   3. Operations Push the new code to the repository
-  4. The Pipeline starts automatically
+  4. The Operations Pipeline starts automatically and the new *base image* gets build
   5. Basic CI Tests on the *base images*
-  6. Pipeline uploads the *base image* to a docker hub or another private docker repository
+  6. Pipeline uploads the *base image* to private docker hub or another private docker repository

-### Development Image
+### Development
-  1. Developer get automatically informed via Email,Slack,Teams that a new image is ready
+  1. Developer gets automatically informed via Email,Slack,Teams that a new image is ready to pull
   2. Developer stop working with his actual development
+  3. Stop the container setup
-  3. Download the latest created image
+  4. Download the latest *base image*
+  5. Start the container setup  with the new *base image*
-  4. They can also directly check if the code works with the new latest image
+  6. They can directly check if their code works with the new *base image*
-  5. Continue the actual develpment task
+  7. They can continue and finish the actual develpment task
-  6. If the devlopment task is finished they push the Code to the specific branch in git (github, bitbucket)
+  8. If the devlopment task is finished they push the Code to the specific branch in git (github, bitbucket)
-  7. Pipeline starts directly and checks the code with a linter and other custom specific tasks
+  9. The Branch Pipeline starts directly and checks the code with a linter and other custom specific tasks
-  8. If the pipeline is finished, it automatically creates a pull request and informs other developers
+  10. If the pipeline is finished, the pipeline automatically creates a pull request and informs other developers for code review

 ### CI